torvalds/linux/Documentation/filesystems/vfs.rst

 If a filesystem accepts mount options, it must define show_options() to show all the currently active options.
 The rules are:

-  - options MUST be shown which are not default or their values differ from the default
+  - options MUST be shown which are yest default or their values differ from the default

   - options MAY be shown which are enabled by default or have their